andrewbayd/comasospractice/README.md

-# comasospractice
+# JAVA SELENIUM
-Example of Java + Selenium automation framework for online shop.
+Example of Java + Selenium automation framework for online store Asos.
+The framework was created for QA Automation courses https://ithillel.ua/